Moving holographic boundaries

 In general the constant $b_0$ can take any positive value.
-We note that for small $b_0$ the metric \aagg\ can be put (up to an overall positive constant) into the form \eqn\metricAdS{ds^2 = k\alpha'\left[{dr^2\over r^2} + r(-dt^2 + dx^2)\right], \quad 0 \leq r \leq b_0 \ll 1, } where $r = |\gamma| \rho^2,\ t = {\tilde \varphi}/\sqrt{|\gamma|},\ x = {\tilde \psi}/\sqrt{|\gamma|}$.
-The Ricci scalar $R = -3/2$.
+We note that for small $b_0$ the metric \metricAdSg\ can be put (up to an overall positive constant) into the form \eqn\metricAdS{ds^2 = k\alpha'\left[{dr^2\over r^2} + r(-dt^2 + dx^2)\right], \quad 0 \leq r \leq b_0 \ll 1, } where $r = |\gamma| \rho^2,\ t = {\tilde \varphi}/\sqrt{|\gamma|},\ x = {\tilde \psi}/\sqrt{|\gamma|}$.\foot{To get $AdS$ spacetime one can simply set $\gamma \rho^2 = b_0$ and rescale the coordinates $\tilde\varphi$ and $\tilde\psi$ by $\sqrt{1 - b_0}$.
+This leads to the usual Poincar\'{e} metric. $\rho$ is the usual scale factor and $b_0$ is the location of the conformal boundary.} The Ricci scalar $R = -3/2$.
 Note $R$ does not depend on $r$ and thus $b_0$.
-However, since \metricAdS\ is an exact solution to string theory we can extend the range or the value of $b_0$ to one.
+However, since \metricAdS\ is an $\alpha'$ exact solution to string theory we can extend the range or the value of $b_0$ to one.
 Therefore, we set $b_0 = 1$.\foot{In general $b_0$ can take any positive finite value, specifically it is given by the pole of the Ricci scalar $R$ (see \pqaaqq).
 In general $\gamma = \alpha\cdot\lambda$ for some positive real number $\alpha$, see the discussion on the positive coupling case below.} Thus, at the boundary $\rho = \lim_{|\gamma|\to 0}1/\sqrt{|\gamma|}$.
 It is (useful and convenient to think of $b_0$ as) the position of the (conformal) boundary in string units.
 The coordinate $r$ has a natural interpretation as ``conformal" coordinate.
 This is complementary to our comment in footnote $7$.

-In the case in which the coupling $\gamma$ is negative, we note that the deformed string metric \aagg\ is well-defined and has a non-singular Ricci scalar \pqaaqq.
+In the case in which the coupling $\gamma$ is negative, we note that the deformed string metric \metricAdSg\ is well-defined and has a non-singular Ricci scalar \pqaaqq.
 We choose, without loss of generality, $\gamma = -1$; this is our preferred value.
 We can always achieve this by redefining the coordinates.

 We note that this choice of value for $\gamma$ corresponds, in our discussion in the earlier section, to placing G\"odel's holographic screen at infinity, see \bbaa.
 Thus, at $\gamma = -1$ there are no closed timelike curves in the subspacetime \aauu.
 In general it corresponds to a slowly rotating G\"odel (type) universe \qzzb.
 Thus, in view of this, the timelike boundary of AdS is washed away to infinity.
 The boundary is at $-\gamma\rho^2 : = b_{-1} = \infty$ in string units.